Updated January, 2025

 Not quite…

-The very next day, we hopped in a different Renault Trafic.
+The very next day, we hopped in a different van.
 We checked the papers, everything looked okay.
 So we left for Greece, again, hoping that we’d get it right the second time around.

 Our next stop was Nafplio, one of the most impressive ancient cities in the eastern Peloponnese.
 We were planning to sleep on the beach and also climb there for a bit.
 The drive there was simply striking – by the Aegean Sea, through highlands, and past Athens.

 When we reached Nafplio, it was already dark.
 And surprise!
 The brakes of the van cave in.
 It was an adventure to get down to the beach.
-We managed to get down, driving in reverse, and we parked the van next to the sandy Karathona Beach, on the grass, and camped for the night.
+We managed to do it in the end, driving in reverse, and we parked the van next to the sandy Karathona Beach, on the grass, and camped for the night.

 We spent two days in Nafplio climbing, swimming, and changing the brakes for the van.
 We climbed at Neraki Bay sector, right next to the promenade, above the Aegean Sea.
 It is an impressive location, with 40+ sport climbing routes on reddish limestone, from 5 to 8a.